darktable-org/dtdocs/content/module-reference/processing-modules/sigmoid.md

 : This module provides a number of methods to preserve hues.
 You are advised to use the "per channel" mode and tune the hue preservation to your liking on a per-image basis.
 Sunsets and fire are two examples where users commonly reduce the hue preservation to achieve a "hotter" look.

 keep skew at bay
-: For pictures like portraits, it is best to refrain from using values of skew above zero.
+: For images like portraits, it is best to refrain from using skew values above zero.
 This way you will avoid harsh transitions in the skin tones.
 This is particularly important when hue preservation is not enabled, as the skew also affects the hue path of the skin tones.

 # module controls